 This grand building has been beautifully refurbished and mixes the history of the traditional old building with new and stylish interiors, which make it feel like a really “happening” place to be.
 The popularity of the bar was evident on our visit as it was almost always packed with locals and guests.

-There is great humour in the decor, such as the original painting glued to the ceiling in the bar, which encourages you to sit and look upwards and in the foyer, while I was there, there was a selection of artwork displayed by one of France’s most successful contemporary artists, Richard Orlinski.
+There is great humor in the decor, such as the original painting glued to the ceiling in the bar, which encourages you to sit and look upwards, and in the foyer, while I was there, there was a selection of artwork displayed by one of France’s most successful contemporary artists, Richard Orlinski.
 A selection of his famous figurine works was being displayed which gave it a sense of vibrancy.

 Service & Facilities

 To one side of the lobby is the bright and airy The Balcon restaurant, where breakfast is served along with lunch and evening meals.
 It has a sophisticated yet contemporary brasserie feel with lots of funky lighting.
-Next door is an atmospheric bar and beyond this, behind the reception desk, there is a pretty rose lounge with lots of flowers on the walls and pink lighting.
-This lounge is ideal for an afternoon tea which can be enjoyed with the sounds of a live harp.
+Next door is an atmospheric bar, and beyond this, behind the reception desk, there is a pretty rose lounge with lots of flowers on the walls and pink lighting.
+This lounge is ideal for afternoon tea which can be enjoyed with the sounds of a live harp.